 In the following list you will find all the parts you need to implement this article.

-How to change this is described in the article RaspberryPi - The first configuration.
+How you change this is in the article RaspberryPi – The first configuration! described.

 Create HTACCESS user login

-The next security against unauthorized access to your FHEM interface is the access protection via HTACCESS.
-Once this is set up, you will be prompted to enter the associated login data for each access attempt to your FHEM instance.
+The next security precaution against unauthorized access to your FHEM interface is access protection via HTACCESS.
+Once this has been set up, you will be asked to enter the relevant login details every time you attempt to access your FHEM instance.

 echo -n greatusername:greatpassword | base64

-To activate the login with the login data you have to do the following.
+In order to activate the login with the login data you have set, you must do the following.

 define allowedWEB allowed

 Now you have to link your copied login data with this module by setting a corresponding attribute.
-This is done with the following command.
+This can be done with the following command.

 attr allowedWEB basicAuth dG9sbGVyQmVudXR6ZXJuYW1lOnRvbGxlc1Bhc3N3b3J0